sjohner/azurebootcamp.ch/content/_index.md

 Beside high quality sessions, food, beverages and networking opportunities are all key elements for a successful conference experience.
 Meet new people, exchange ideas and network in the Microsoft Azure space.

 ## Our values
 We believe in the community.
 From engineers, for engineers—the Azure Bootcamp Switzerland is organised by the nonprofit associations [Azure Zürich](https://www.meetup.com/de-DE/Microsoft-Azure-Zurich-User-Group/) and [Azure Bern](https://www.meetup.com/de-DE/Azure-Cloud-Bern-User-Group/) and is **a 100% community non-profit conference**.
-Any positive financial balance will be invested into future events or donated to our charity partner organisation [Powercoders](https://powercoders.org).
+Any positive financial balance will be invested into future events or donated to our charity partner organisations.

 Also we want people to be nice to each other.
 If you attend the Azure Bootcamp Switzerland event, you are obliged to follow [Azure Tech Groups code of conduct](https://developer.microsoft.com/en-us/azure-tech-groups/code-of-conduct)